-With the funeral rites about to be read over the AFC at the LGE, there are once again calls for a “multiracial” party.
-Now, what is a “multi-racial” party?
-Is it one in which the leaders are drawn from all or most of the various racial/ethnic blocs that constitute our polity?
-Is it one that has members drawn from all the various groups?
-Do the proportions have to roughly mirror the population or will any assorted agglomeration (like APNU/AFC) do?
-Or does it mean that the interests of all the groups must be expressly articulated and represented?
-Should those interests be subsumed under some notion of a “national” interest?
+But what is a “multi-racial” party/entity?
+Is it one in which the leaders are drawn from all or most of the various racial/ethnic blocs constituting our polity?
+Is it one that has members drawn from all those groups?
+Do the proportions have to roughly mirror their composition or will any assorted agglomeration do?
+Or does it mean the interests of all the groups must be expressly articulated and represented?
+Should those interests be should be subsumed under some notion of a “national” interest?
 Who defines that “national” interest?
 And so on.

-In Guyana, all political parties in Guyana before ROAR, claimed they were “multiracial”.
-They took special pains to have individuals from the major race groups in their executive and courted votes from across the spectrum.
+In Guyana, all parties before ROAR, insisted they were “multiracial” by taking special pains to recruit individuals from all the major race groups in their executive and courting voters from across the racial/ethnic spectrum.
 They constructed “national” manifestos.
-Yet when it came to elections, the majority of the people invariably voted for one of the two major parties which were firmly identified with specific ethnic bloc – the PPP with Indians and the PNC with Africans.
-This even occurred with the carefully crafted “multiracial” AFC in 2011 and 2015.
-So, the question is posed again: “What is an “authentic” multiracial party?”
+Yet when elections came around, most people invariably voted for one of the two major parties which were firmly identified with specific ethnic bloc – the PPP with Indian-Guyanese and the PNC with African-Guyanese.
+This even occurred with the carefully crafted “multiracial” AFC in 2006, which has now been reduced to “dead meat”.

-The question harks back to the roots of what constitutes “representation” in our “representative democracy”.
-The favoured approach, from both the old Liberal and Marxist ideologies was the “representation of ideas”.
+So, where did these “multiracial parties” go wrong?”
+The question harks back to the root of what constitutes “representation” in our “representative democracy”.
+The favoured answer, by both Liberals and Marxists, was the “representation of ideas”.
 That is, once the interests of the group are articulated then anyone could “speak” for the group.
-By constructing “national” platforms in personnel and content, the PPP, the PNC and the AFC claimed to be capable of speaking for “all”.
-Yet, based on the results of elections, it is obvious in some way, the people were getting “ethnic” signals as to which party better represented their interests.
+By constructing “national” platforms in personnel and content, both the PPP and the PNC (now with the AFC) claimed to be capable of speaking for “all”.
+Yet, based on what has transpired before and since 2015, it is obvious the people were getting “ethnic” signals for the fissures to be as pronounced as they are today.

-A multiracial/multi-ethnic party must explicitly articulate the interests of the several constituent groups it purports to represent.
-This can be done, as in the Democratic Party in the US, by having specific “caucuses” for African and Hispanic voters.
-There is no shame in this or apologies to be made.
+A multiracial/multi-ethnic entity must explicitly articulate the interests of the several constituent groups it purports to represent.
+This could be done, as by the Democratic party in the US, by having specific “caucuses” for African and Hispanic voters that explicitly represent “their” people.
+There is no shame in this approach or apologies to be made.
 It is now conceded that in addition to the old “representation of ideas” there is the need for “representation by presence” especially for those who have been excluded or have experienced unique defining experiences.
 Can’t we at least go this far in Guyana?
-We have quotas for women representatives.